SetaSensei/playground-6brnwvig/markdowns/annexes.md

 What should be check to validate that my system has reached the expected state

 ex : _The page unauthorized.html is displayed._

+---

+## Ubiquitous language

+>A ubiquitous language is a (semi-)formal language that is shared by all members of a software development team — both software developers and non-technical personnel.
+The language in question is both used and developed by all team members as a common means of discussing the domain of the software in question.
+In this way BDD becomes a vehicle for communication between all the different roles in a software project.
+>
+>-- _Wikipedia_